Just like the rest of us, it turns out our elected representatives have a lot of weird stuff in their homes and offices.

 At any given time there will be around 500, sometimes as many as 1,000 people watching across parliament’s Facebook and Vimeo accounts.
 Some of these people will understand what is being talked about.
 Others, like me, will end up forensically analysing every pixel of the speakers’ video frames for something, anything of interest.

 I am not the only one who has been doing this.
 Paul Henry dedicated a whole segment of his TV show earlier this week to the ERC’s Zoom backgrounds, and RNZ published its own analysis on Thursday.
-(I have evidence to prove I had this idea last Thursday the 16th, but worried I might get in trouble for making fun of politicians’ houses during a pandemic – apparently not!)
+For what it’s worth I have evidence to prove I had this idea first, but was worried about getting yelled at for making fun of politicians’ houses during a pandemic.
+Apparently it’s fine!

-One thing nobody has done so far, to the best of my knowledge, is rank the 10 most intriguing backgrounds of the Epidemic ERC from mildly intriguing to utterly compelling.
-So, as a point of difference, that’s how I’ve done it here.
+But one thing nobody has done thus far is rank the 10 most intriguing backgrounds of the ERC, from the mildly intriguing to utterly compelling.
+So that’s what we’re going to do now…

 10. Willie Jackson, antiques